knative/community/TRADEMARK-COMMITTEE.md

 ## Committee Meetings

-The committee meets as-needed.
-Meetings are held online.
+The trademark committee currently meets weekly, or as-needed.
+Meetings are open to public and held online.

-Given the private nature of some of these discussions (e.g. trade secrets, legal and compliance concerns, etc.) some meetings are held in private.
+Given the private nature of some of these discussions (e.g. trade secrets, legal and compliance concerns, etc.) some meetings may be held in private.

-Meeting notes are available to members of the [knative-dev mailing list](https://groups.google.com/forum/#!forum/knative-dev) (note: these are accessible to members of the knative-users list as well).
+[Meeting notes](https://docs.google.com/document/d/1ghGQl0O7TM8N_YQ33w6xKyQ2yUnOX0ACsOnlqoV_XgY/edit#) are available to members of the
+[knative-dev mailing list](https://groups.google.com/forum/#!forum/knative-dev)
+(note: these are accessible to members of the knative-users list as well).
 Public meetings will be recorded and the recordings made available publicly.